Cattn/SPGC/README.md

 #### Help!
 I have an issue
 - You can contact me with any issues at ``Logan@cattn.dev`` or on discord ``cattn.``

-Need additional help with navigating the UI?
-Watch the demo video!
+#### I'm not really sure how to use this
+- Watch the demo video linked above for a video guide!

 ## Contributors
 > Cattn